-7.6 2019 Consultation on Proposed Amendments to the Approved Source Protection Plan
+7.6 2019 Consultation on Proposed Amendments to the Approved Source Protection Plan possibility of impacts to the municipal water sources from the newly developed areas on updated intake protection zone maps.

 Consultation was held on proposed updates to the Assessment Report and corresponding amendments to the Source Protection Plan in 2016 and 2017.
 This consultation was triggered by changes required to intake protection zone maps for the City of Belleville and the Town of Picton.